 FISA’s Goals and Objectives

-The goals and objectives of FISA are to efficiently: DEVELOP, PROMOTE, PRESENT and GOVERN the sport of rowing.
+The goals and objectives of FISA are to effectively and efficiently: DEVELOP, PROMOTE, PRESENT, GOVERN and PROTECT THE ENVIRONMENT through the sport of rowing.

 To encourage the development of the sport of rowing and strengthen the bonds that unite those who practice it.